nokola/nonaquad/README.md

 No code modifications for Android required, everything just works.

 ## iOS
-Not supported yet
+See build example for [miniquad](https://github.com/not-fl3/miniquad)

 # Roadmap
-The goal of nvg-miniquad is to have a stable, high-quality vector library on mobile, web, and desktop from the same source code.
+The goal of nonaquad is to have a stable, high-quality vector library on mobile, web, and desktop from the same source code.

 I will use it as a building block for a general purpose cross-platform app framework.